Control (1987 film)

-Il giorno prima (internationally released as Control and Mind Control) is a 1987 Italian drama film directed by Giuliano Montaldo and starring Burt Lancaster and Ben Gazzara.
+Il giorno prima (internationally released as Control and Mind Control) is a 1987 Italian thriller film directed by Giuliano Montaldo and starring Burt Lancaster and Ben Gazzara.
 The story was written by Piero Angela and the screenplay was by Piero Angela, Jeremy Hole, Giuliano Montaldo and Brian Moore.

 Plot

-This story takes place during an experiment concerning psychological effects of mental fatigue on those locked in a fallout shelter for a long period of time.
+This story takes place during an experiment concerning the psychological effects of mental fatigue on those locked in a fallout shelter for a long period of time.
 Twelve subjects are locked in a nuclear fallout shelter to see how long they can endure before mental breakdown occurs.
 After the experiment Dr. Herbert Monroe (Burt Lancaster) tells the world about this terrifying experiment and its outcome.